wtam2018/taxi/README.md

 # The Taxi App

-# About
+## About

-This repository contains the source code, deployment manifests and CI/CD pipelines for the taxi app.
+This Github repository contains the source code, deployment manifests and CI/CD pipelines for the taxi app.

 ## Application Source code